 The Linn County Attorney’s Office has stated that they will prosecute true name checks with the following limitations: No out-of-state checks and no two-party checks.
 U.S. Treasury checks will be prosecuted by the U.S. Secret Service.

-Please refer to the True Name Check Prosecution Rules for mandatory prerequisites that must be met before any checks will be submitted for prosecution.
+Please refer to the True Name Check Prosecution Rules for mandatory prerequisites that must be met before any checks will be submitted for prosecution as well as the Certified Check Notice form needed.

 Check or Credit Card Fraud